TechnologyEnhancedLearning/MVCBlazor/ReadMe.md

 	- Uses fluent validation, which requires JS, so maybe not, attributes are better
 	- Refactoring the approach used here to combine viewstate and blazor validation may be better

-# current issues to come back to
-- When a page is visited that doesnt exist, then we return to a correct page the warning isnt removed

 # Recommendations from project
 In no particular order.